Kitchen Divas

 This pork tenderloin can be served with anything and everything!
 Literally!
 I have served it with a salad, we are eating more salad now then we ever did before, any vegetable, potato or rice!
 I have even served this Pork Tenderloin Wrapped in Prosciutto with a box of macaroni and cheese!
 My son Patrick used to love it when he was younger!

 I find prosciutto so much less greasy than bacon and the flavor is different and totally delicious, no matter what you do with it!
 I use it to wrap around pork, eggs and even chicken!
+Our newest pork tenderloin recipe Slow Cooker Pulled Pork Tenderloin is also worth a try.
 If you have a moment, please check out the recipes below.

 Best Prosciutto Recipes